Third Crusade: Preparations for the Third Crusade

+Arrivals ceased during the winter but resumed in the spring of 1190.
+Count Henry II of Champagne, leading a large contingent composed of most of the forces of the French king Philip Augustus, arrived on July 27 and immediately took command.
+Also arriving were some Normans, who distinguished themselves when they intercepted a Muslim ship with reinforcements and supplies for Acre on June 6, 1191.
+The continuous and steady influx of men, ships, and various resources (including materials for building siege engines) continued throughout the months while awaiting the arrival of the three main European monarchs who had decided to participate in the crusade.

 Barbarossa's crusade

 The crusade of Frederick Barbarossa, Holy Roman Emperor, was "the most meticulously planned and organized" yet.
 Frederick was sixty-six years old when he set out.
 Two accounts dedicated to his expedition survive: the History of the Expedition of the Emperor Frederick and the History of the Pilgrims.
 There is also a short tract, the Letter on the Death of the Emperor Frederick.